Modifying cooperative decay via disorder in atom arrays: Half Waveguide

 Here, $\Gamma_{ij} = \gamma_0 \left[ \cos(k_0|z_i - z_j|) - \cos(k_0|z_i + z_j|) \right]$, $k_0 = \omega_0/c$, and $\gamma_0$ is the spontaneous emission rate of a single excited atom in a full waveguide with no mirror.
 In addition, $\sigma_i^{eg} = \ket{e_i}\bra{g_i}$ and $\sigma_i^{ge} = \ket{g_i}\bra{e_i}$ are the atomic transition operators, which raise and lower the spin state of the $i$th atom.
 Throughout this work, we focus on the single-excitation regime, which implies that the on-site energies only contribute an overall phase to the wavefunction and therefore only appear as an overall shift when calculating the dynamic fluorescence spectrum below.

 Given this model, we numerically analyze the effect of disorder on the system.
+Although analytics can be used to exactly solve few-atom systems, we find that our results can in general be understood using the solutions to the simplest such case: a two-atom system.
+This setup has been solved and analyzed throughout the literature (e.g. \cite{Lehmberg_1970_2}).
+Increasing the number of atoms $N$ in analytic calculations adds complexity without providing a much deeper understanding of our current results; as such, we focus on numerics in this work.
 Simulating the entire master equation significantly limits our system sizes to about $N \lesssim 10$, so we consider some alternatives.
 Reference~\cite{Rubies_Bigorda_2023} uses a cumulant expansion of the Heisenberg-Langevin equations up to 3-body cumulants.
 Although this method gives accurate simulations for large systems at short times, it begins to give unphysical results as time goes on and 4-body cumulants become important.
 Because we are analyzing long-lived subradiant states and searching for even slower decay, we found the cumulant expansion inapplicable in this regime.
 Rather, we restrict ourselves to the $N_{\mathrm{exc}} = 1$ manifold to look for analogs of Anderson localization.
 In this limit, the term $\propto\sigma_i^{ge} \rho \sigma_j^{eg}$ won't contribute to dynamics in the single-excitation subspace \cite{Needham_2019}, and the entire time evolution is governed by the non-Hermitian Hamiltonian $H_{\mathrm{hwg}}$.